stack-spot/stackspot-intellij-extension/README.md

 ## **Installation**

-This plugin is available on JetBrains Marketplace, but if you can also install it through the zip file, see below:
+This plugin is available on JetBrains Marketplace, but you can also install it through the zip file, see below:
 - [**Install IntelliJ plugin from the disk**](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk)

 ## **Usage**